google/lovefield/docs/spec/07_spac.md

 * `datetime`: convert to number
 * `integer`: convert to number

-Array buffers may be converted to hex strings when stored into the backstore since some browser implementations disallow direct blob storage.
+Array buffers may be converted to hex strings when stored into the data store since some browser implementations disallow direct blob storage.
 Users need to be aware of the performance impact of blob conversion.

 Lovefield assumes all columns are `NOT NULL` by default, which is a different behavior from SQL and the user shall be aware of it.

-### 10.3 Constraint Definition
+### 7.3 Constraint Definition

 Constraints are optional.
 There are four different constraints supported by
 Lovefield: primary key, foreign key, nullable, and unique.
 Constraints are